zacherygentry/CSE-3311/inception.md

-#Vision Statement
+# Vision Statement

-We’d like to create a multi-platform mobile app which focuses on the camera capabilities of mobile devices.
-Our app will focus both on image recognition and being cross-platform for both iOS and Android.
-Our apps main feature is recognizing text from using a picture and to make it exclusive we will only use one type of font, font size, and have controlled environment for the picture such as image quality, brightness etc..
+We are creating a multi-platform mobile app which focuses on image recognition capabilities in an educational environment.
+Our app focuses both on text and drawn image recognition and being cross-platform for both iOS and Android.
+Our app's main feature is recognizing text and images from a drawn source.
+The app allows for users to go through exercises where they draw or write out a given word or shape and is then checked against our image recognition APIs to see if the user is correct.

+# Business Case